 \subsection{Replace GCM thermal structure with latitudinally-averaged thermal structure}

-In the 2D models described in \ref{sec:simple_T_models}, atmospheric temperature is a function of longitude and pressure only, so there is no latitudinal dependence\footnote{Phase curve observations are not sensitive to the latitudinal variation of atmospheric properties, but we could use eclipse mapping \citep[e.g.,][]{rauscher_more_2018} to obtain latitudinal information on the dayside.}.
+In the 2D models described in section \ref{sec:simple_T_models}, the atmospheric temperature varies with longitude and pressure only, and we prescribe that temperature is constant with respect to latitudinal variation.
+The key point is that we interpret the retrieved thermal structure as a latitudinally averaged thermal structure, as we have very limited sensitivity to latitudinal variation of atmospheric properties in the data.
 We now demonstrate that the latitudinally-averaged thermal structure of the GCM can reproduce the synthetic data, which justifies our choice of 2D temperature models.
 To this end, we replace all the TP profiles on the same meridian with some latitudinally averaged TP structure.
-We find that if we pick the TP profile averaged from 0 degree latitude to 45 degree latitude using cos(latitude) as weight, the resulting 2D temperature model could produce phase curves (green curves, Fig. \ref{fig:fit_1D_TP_to_gcm}) that agree with the phase curves simulated directly from the GCM (black curves, Fig. \ref{fig:fit_1D_TP_to_gcm}) to measurement uncertainties quoted in \cite{stevenson_spitzer_2017}.
-Note that both sets of phase curves are simulated using the gas VMRs of the full GCM.
-In conclusion, we find that a 2D temperature model can reproduce \textit{HST}/WFC3 and \textit{Spitzer}/IRAC quality phases simulated from our WASP-43b GCM.
+We find that if we pick the TP profile averaged from 0 degree latitude to 45 degree latitude using cos(latitude) as the weight, the resulting 2D temperature model could produce phase curves (green curves, Fig. \ref{fig:fit_1D_TP_to_gcm}) that agree with the phase curves simulated directly from the GCM (black curves, Fig. \ref{fig:fit_1D_TP_to_gcm}) to measurement uncertainties quoted in \cite{stevenson_spitzer_2017}.
+Note that both sets of phase curves are simulated using the chemical equilibrium VMRs of the original GCM.
+In conclusion, we find that a 2D temperature model can reproduce \textit{HST}/WFC3 and \textit{Spitzer}/IRAC quality phase curves simulated from our WASP-43b GCM.
 Furthermore, we expect the retrieved thermal structure using a 2D model to resemble the latitudinally averaged thermal structure of the atmosphere.
-In Fig. \ref{fig:lat_mean_TP}, we plot the GCM temperature as a function of pressure and longitude at the equator on the top, compared to the latitudinally averaged temperature (from 0 degree latitude to 45 degree latitude using cos(latitude) as weight) on the bottom.
-In section \ref{sec:gcm_test}, we compare the retrieved thermal structure from the synthetic data with the latitudinally averaged GCM thermal structure.
+In Fig. \ref{fig:lat_mean_TP}, we plot the GCM temperature as a function of pressure and longitude at the equator on the top, compared to the latitudinally averaged temperature (from 0 degree latitude to 45 degree latitude using cos(latitude) as the weight) on the bottom.
+In section \ref{sec:gcm_test}, we compare the retrieved thermal structure from the synthetic data with this latitudinally averaged GCM thermal structure.